 I’ve seen the end of times.
 It’s Disney World in the summer.
-Oh, I know right now some of you are thinking, “Hey, fool don’t you know better than to go to Orlando in any season that starts with the letter S?”
+Oh, I know right now some of you are thinking, “Hey, you big idiot don’t you know better than to go to Orlando in any season that starts with the letter S?”

-The answer to that question would be yes, of course, I know better but I was there for my daughter’s dance competition.
-The travel dates were non negotiable which is why I spent last Sunday (into Monday) at the Magic Kingdom from 8:00 a.m. to 1:00 a.m.
-That’s right 17 hours straight at Disney and I’m pretty sure I’m going to have some PTSD from the experience.
+The answer to that question would be yes, of course, I know better, but I was there for my daughter’s dance competition.
+The travel dates were non-negotiable which is why I spent last Sunday (into Monday) at the Magic Kingdom from 8:00 a.m. to 1:00 a.m.
+That’s right seventeen hours straight at Disney and I’m pretty sure I’m going to have some crushing PTSD from the experience.

 Who wouldn’t think about that?
 Who would voluntarily choose to go to Disney on a crowded, steamy, Sunday if they lived right next door?

-Now this is what I call fun, a kid in the throes of a Disney conspiracy theory.
-Let me tell you something, if you’re not raising a child that can’t concoct a couple of conspiracy theories than you’re not raising a good American.
-But before I had a chance to delve deeper into this exciting topic the Mine Train ride gets temporarily closed and the line gets ugly, like double stroller ugly.
+But before I had a chance to delve deeper into that riveting topic the Mine Train ride was temporarily closed and the line got ugly, like double stroller ugly.
 It was time to seek refuge in the Hall of President’s, or as my daughter calls it, the empty theatre.

 You know your day at the Magic Kingdom has changed course considerably when your main concern is seeking air-conditioned shelter.
 It’s no longer about the rides instead your focus is on which activities you can pursue that will result in AC blasting you in the face.